seasamgo/minimal-mistakes/_pages/vitae.md

 **Statistical Scientist**, September 2019 - present
 *Genentech, South San Francisco, CA*
-Research and early development in oncology, biostatistics; biostatistician for multiple early-stage molecule developments in heme; team-lead for multiple myeloma as a therapeutic area; development of digital pathology features, ctDNA and other biomarkers as prognostic tools for aggressive lymphomas with several first co-author abstracts; Showcase Lead for the R Community in 2020; new-hire mentor
+Research and early development in oncology, biostatistics

 **Research Consultant**, September 2017 - May 2019
 *Biostatistics Student Consulting Center, Harvard T.H.
 Chan School of Public Health, Boston, MA*
-Advised students and postdocs on their statistical analyses across a variety of research projects and questions, including: exposure misclassification, cluster correlated data, wound healing assays, and gene expression data
+Advised students and postdocs on their statistical analyses across a variety of research projects and question

 **Co-founder and Instructor**, January 2015 - September 2018
 *StatStart: a High School Summer Program in Biostatistics, Boston, MA*